sierratjv/Batstone_Lab_UNIX_Tutorial/README.md

 To list hidden files (files beginning with ``.``), type ``ls -a``.

 To list access rights of files, type ``ls -l``.
-Read [this website](https://www.pluralsight.com/blog/it-ops/linux-file-permissions) for instructions about how to change access rights.
+Read [How to change directory permissions in Linux with chmod](https://www.pluralsight.com/blog/it-ops/linux-file-permissions) for instructions about how to change access rights.

 ## Change directory
 To move ahead one directory, type ``cd directory`` (``directory`` is the name of the directory you want to go to).